Jackson593/Cyber/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: .

-The playbook is the *FILL IN LATER*, it should be copied to /etc/ansible/<file> within the ansible docker.The file needs to be updated as soon at the beginning of this document to reflect the IP addresses of the systems for it to be used on in the hosts file.
+The playbook is the AnsiblePlaybook.yml, it should be copied to /etc/ansible/<file> within the ansible docker.The file needs to be updated as soon at the beginning of this document to reflect the IP addresses of the systems for it to be used on in the hosts file.
 In order to check the server is running go to http://<IP-Address>/app/kibana